cs481-ekh/s22-powerhouse/docs/MINUTES.md

 # Minutes

+## 3/30/2022 10:30am - 11:30am
+### Sprint 3 Carrot Project Planning- Week 12
+#### Attendees: Taylor Brooks, Jost Leavell, & Dawson Biersdorff
+##### Notes
+- Discussed the close of the GHK project and made sure to agree that the final product was sufficient.
+- Went over Carrot repo together to understand the tasks and stories needed to complete it.
+- Discussed that the News, Images, and Video results would be good to try and tackle for this sprint in our own branches.
+- Stories and tasks were created for these issues.
+##### Action Items
+- Jost: Images
+- Dawson: Video
+- Taylor: News

 ## 3/16/2022 10:30am - 11:00am
 ### Sprint 3 Planning & Sprint 2 Retrospective- Week 10
 #### Attendees: Taylor Brooks, Jost Leavell, & Dawson Biersdorff